 On the other hand, there are also popular foods that did not appeal to me, hence not included here in case any of you is wondering.
 Some of these include laksa (asam laksa’s fishy taste reminds me of bagoong… but being in a soup, it is a bit weird), hainanese chicken (a bit bland, but chicken is soft and good when paired with crunchy bean sprouts) and cendol (an iced dessert; the cendol is like sago or pearls that had hardened in the fridge).
 That saying, a lot of food guides recommend these so you never know if you’ll like them.

 So, these are my favorite foods in Malaysia!
 If you’re visiting and would like to explore vegan choices, here’s a vegan guide to Kuala Lumpur.
+Also, if you’re heading to Malaysia specifically for food, don’t miss out on major food destinations such as Penang and Ipoh.

 What other food would you recommend when in Malaysia?
 Let’s hear them in the comments below!